 DOE FAMILY REVOCABLE LIVING TRUST

-The Trust is effective on the date signed.
+The Trust is effective when signed.
 The Trust only applies to property within the United States.
 The first page of the Trust shall be a Certificate of Trust.
-It can be given to third parties, pursuant to RCW § 11.98.075, to protect privacy by providing key provisions without revealing gifts to beneficiaries:
+It can be given to third parties, pursuant to RCW § 11.98.075, to protect privacy.

-The Trust Taxpayer Identification Number (TIN) to be listed on any beneficiary designations is the Social Security Number of JANE DOE and/or JOHN DOE depending upon who owns the account.
+- The Trust Individual Taxpayer Identification Number (ITIN) to be listed on any beneficiary designations is the Social Security Number of the account owner.
+The Trust will not have an ITIN as long as either Trustor is alive.
 The Trust contains no tax planning or asset protection.
 Tax return filing does not change.

-JANE DOE and JOHN DOE jointly have the power at any time to amend or revoke this Trust in writing.
+- JANE DOE and JOHN DOE jointly have the power at any time to amend this Trust in writing.

 The Trustors can independently and individually perform all other actions related to the Trust.